To save you some time:

 App Creation license example: Canva

-Another example from the digital world is that you might be the owner of a website publishing platform (such as Wix or Squarespace) which offers customers website templates with typography options which are then implemented in their personal websites hosted on your server.
+Another example from the digital world is that you might be the owner of a website publishing platform (such as Wix or Squarespace) that offers customers website templates with typography options which are then implemented in their personal websites hosted on your server.
 The fonts you embed in the templates need proper licensing and the customers must not have access to the fonts’ files in any way.

 Website Templates license example: Wix